mejdoo/mejdoo/README.md

 ### Hi there 👋

 - 🙂 My name is Mejdeddine.
-- 🖥️ I’m currently working at [Wire](https://github.com/wireapp) as Android Chapter Lead.
+- 🖥️ I’m currently working at [HelloFresh](https://github.com/hellofresh) as Engineering Manager.
 - 🗣️ I speak 🇹🇳 Arabic 🇬🇧 English 🇫🇷 French & 🇩🇪 German.
 - ✉️ You can reach out to me on [Linkedin](https://de.linkedin.com/in/mejdeddine-benzarti).